wordofwarning/wordofwarning.org/current/2022-springsummer/proto-type/index.md

 Since 1997 they've made work and supported young artists in Armenia, China, France, the Netherlands, Russia, the UK, the US + Zimbabwe: founded in New York City by Peter S. Petralia (1997-2006), relocating to Lancaster's Storey Institute (2006-10), then Manchester's Northern Quarter (2010-14), and now Lincoln's Cathedral Quarter, they make and support work across the region.

 #### Reviews
+Praise for Proto-type's Truth to Power Project, including A Machine they’re Secretly Building &amp; The Audit (or Iceland, a modern myth):
+“This is coolly reasoned theatre, produced by Proto-type Theater with stylish aplomb.” — Lyn Gardner, The Guardian “Proto-type’s team have such imagination and clarity of vision… a great antidote to [a] tangled political landscape” — Exeunt “It made me want to headbutt a bank.” — Audience Response

 >*Cracking intelligent, funny, new political theatre.<br>Terrifying,  overwhelming – a total highlight.*<br>Audience Feedback on work-in-progress of *The Audit*
 >*…this smartly intelligent hour-long whizz through the world of surveillance, and the way governments legitimise spying on their citizens, makes you question what we mean by a terrorist and where the real threat lies.*<br><a href="http://www.theguardian.com/stage/2017/aug/27/a-machine-theyre-secretly-building-review-surveillance" target="_blank">★★★★ Lyn Gardner, The Guardian on *A Machine…*</a>.